1

 As a counselor, there’s no need to develop tools such as these in a bubble.
 Rather, you can draw on the collective imagination of the positive psychology community.

-To this end, this post will outline 25 useful counseling activities touching on a range of themes, including self-image and grief.
-We’ll also point you toward activities suitable for both children and adults and suggest how you may leverage activities using both in-person and virtual modalities to help your clients see greater benefits from your counseling.
+To this end, this post will outline 30 useful counseling activities touching on a range of themes, including perfectionism, grief, relationships, and more.
+We’ll also point you toward activities suitable for both children and adults to help your clients of all ages see greater benefit from your counseling.

 Before you continue, we thought you might like to download our three Positive Psychology Exercises for free.
 These science-based exercises explore fundamental aspects of positive psychology, including strengths, values, and self-compassion, and will give you the tools to enhance the wellbeing of your clients, students, or employees.